CADstudioCZ/VisualLISP/README.md

 **SelectSimilar.LSP** - extended version of the SelectSimilar command, also for LT and AutoCAD web app

+**ScaleArea.LSP** - scale object (polygon) relatively to achieve target area

-More freeware tools available on https://www.cadforum.cz (and follow ARKANCE CZ / CAD Studio on LinkedIn and on Facebook - @ArkanceCZ)
+Hundreds of other freeware tools available on https://www.cadforum.cz (and follow ARKANCE CZ / CAD Studio on LinkedIn and on Facebook - @ArkanceCZ)